Czirion/CajaDeHerramientas/ssh_keys.md

 # Add SSH Keys to a server and connect using a nickname

+## To create and add the SSH key to a server
 Go to your directory `~/.ssh` and see what keys you already have.
 Probably you have the key files `id_ed25519` and `id_ed25519.pub`.

 Run the following to create the new keys: